 The Timber Harvest overlay is the most recent addition to the interactive premium overlays available in Gaia GPS.
 The overlay conveniently displays forest lands harvested any time since the mid-1800s.
 Tap on any of the green areas on the Timber Harvest layer to reveal more information like the name of the project, area logged, when the project finished, and the harvest method.

 Skiers may find the overlay helpful when planning backcountry ski trips that involve navigating tree-covered slopes.

-A historical wildfires view adds additional depth to the USFS Classic and USFS 2016 layers.
-Try combining the Timber Harvest and US Wildfire overlays to quickly display the history and status of our national forests.
-Click here to learn more about the US Wildfires overlay.
+Viewing current and historical wildfires adds additional depth to the USFS Classic and USFS 2016 layers.
+Try combining the Timber Harvest and the US Wildfire overlays to quickly display the status of our national forests.
+Click here to learn more about the current and historical US Wildfires overlay.

 After finding the perfect spot for your next adventure, turn on the USFS MVUM (motor vehicle use maps) layer for extra insight on USFS road designations.
 This overlay color codes USFS road by approved vehicle type and tapping the roads displays more information.

 Building the ultimate forest map